napari/napari/docs/source/events/perfmon.rst

 Example Investigation
 ---------------------

+This is an example showing how you might use the perfmon module.

 Add a Sleep
 ~~~~~~~~~~~

-To simulate part of napari running slow, add a `sleep()` call to the
+To simulate a performance problem in napari  add a `sleep()` call to the
 :meth:`Labels.paint<napari.layer.labels.Label.paint>` method, this
 will make the method take at least 100ms: